Nurjanah4079/Employee-Presence-Analysis/README.md

 - Stakeholders can use the dashboard to identify potential areas for optimization in workforce management and scheduling.

 ## Ongoing
-- Sending alert by email if presence below  they want 80%
+- Sending alert by email if presence below 80%
 - Automatic data update